jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Spell-Check/overview.md

 The Bing Spell Check API is easy to call from any programming language that can make HTTP requests and parse JSON responses.
 The service is accessible using the REST API or the Bing Spell Check SDKs.

-1. Create a [Cognitive Services API account](../cognitive-services-apis-create-account.md) with access to the Bing Search APIs.
+1. Create a [Cognitive Research Technologies API account](../cognitive-services-apis-create-account.md) with access to the Bing Search APIs.
 If you don't have an Azure subscription, you can create a free account.
 2. Send a request to the Bing Web Search API.
 3. Parse the JSON response